Tlow3/Dasher_Hackaweek/README.md

+# Dasher Hackaweek

+This project uses the Pison SDK and specifically the Skeleton Project to get started and capture the IMU data from the device.

 # Pison JVM Skeleton Project

 You can change/add to this project as you see fit, but we recommend that you get it to build and run as-is before trying to make any changes. **This is still a work-in-progress on our end, and we want to make sure you don't waste time debugging _our_ issues!**